modernsoftware/learn-csharp/design-patterns/solid.md

 Message sent by SMS
 ```

-The MessageBroker now depends on the IMessageSender interface.
+The MessageBroker now depends on the IMessageSender interface, thus satisfying the dependency inversion principle.

 The EmailSender and SMSSender class inherits fom the interface.
-This allows the MessageBroker class to send both Email and SMS.
+This allows the MessageBroker class to send both Email and SMS messages.